Ajam of Bahrain: Issues

-In 2019, Dr. Abdullah Madani, writer of Al-Ayam newspaper and specialist in Asian affairs, describes in an article how a Bahraini of Persian origin once protested to him that he used his family name among the Ajams.
-Bahrain has brought.
-Madani had dedicated one of his articles to Bahrainis of Ajam of Iranian race and especially Shiites.
-In his article entitled "Kabir al-Ajam fe Al-Bahrain", he mentioned the name of "Akbari" family as one of the most famous Ajam families in Bahrain, along with the names of many other families.
-Ismail Akbari (husband of writer Sosan Al-Shaer and father of Bahrain Consultative Council member Bassam Ismail Al-Bon Mohammad "Akbari") strongly protested.
-In his opinion, the name "Ajam" refers only to Shias of Iranian origin, not to Sunnis, and his family, who are "Bastaki", not "Ajami".
+In 2019, Dr. Abdullah Madani, writer of Al-Ayam newspaper and specialist in Asian affairs, describes in an article how a man of Bahraini of Persian origin once protested to him that he used his family name among the Ajams.
+Madani dedicated one of his articles to Iranian Ajam Bahrainis, especially Shiites.
+In his article "Kabir al-Ajam fe Al-Bahrain", he mentioned the name "Akbari" as one of the most famous Ajam families in Bahrain, as well as the names of many other families.
+Ismail Akbari (husband of writer Sosan Al-Shaer and father of Bahrain Consultative Council member Bassam Ismail Al-Bon Mohammad "Akbari") strongly protested, feeling the name "Ajam" refers only to Shias of Iranian origin, not Sunnis like his family, who are "Bastaki", not "Ajami".

 In October 2024, the Arab Gulf States held their first joint meeting with the European Union in a considerable period.
-The meeting concluded with the EU affirming the position of the Gulf countries that the islands of Abu Musa, Greater Tunb, and Lesser Tunb are sovereign territories of the United Arab Emirates.
+The meeting concluded with the EU affirming the position of the Persian Gulf countries that the islands of Abu Musa, Greater Tunb, and Lesser Tunb are sovereign territories of the United Arab Emirates.
 This development provoked a response from the Islamic Republic of Iran, in which Kamal Kharazi, head of Iran's Strategic Council on Foreign Relations claimed Bahrain's Iranian/Persian identity.
 In response, members of Bahrain's parliament rejected the claim, stating that Bahrain is historically Arab. and that Iran is merely trying to "export its internal crisis."
 This included statements from MP Members of Iranian ancestry, such as Mohammed Hassan Janahi, who reiterated that "all Bahrainis firmly stand with their country's Arab identity," and Mohamed Yousif Al-Maarafi who stated "Bahrain has been Arab since its founding."
 These statements reignited anti-Persian, anti-Iranian, and anti-Shia sentiments, with many resorting to the term "Majus" (مجوس) as a derogatory slur on social media.
-The specific target of this insult remains unclear, as the term has historically been used against Shias (including the indigenous Arab Baharna), Shia Arab Iraqis, Iranians, and even Bahrain's Ajam community.
+The specific target of this insult remains unclear, as the term has historically been used against Shias (including the indigenous Baharna), Shia Arab Iraqis, Iranians, and even Bahrain's Ajam community.